bradford-hamilton/Ruby-On-Quails/guides/source/active_model_basics.md

 ### Conversion

-If a class defines `persisted?` and `id` methods, then you can include the `ActiveModel::Conversion` module in that class, and call the Rails conversion methods on objects of that class.
+If a class defines `persisted?` and `id` methods, then you can include the `ActiveModel::Conversion` module in that class, and call the Quails conversion methods on objects of that class.

 ```ruby